 Such remarkable claims are indirectly examined when one inspects the New World Translation of the Holy Scriptures, the fruit of the world headquarters of the Jehovah's Witnesses, since they have produced it, market it and assert that it is the most reliable of all translations.
-The following shows how they esteem their own Kingdom Interlinear Translation (KIT):The word-for-word interlinear translation and the New World Translation are arranged parallel on the page, so that comparisons can be made between the two readings and the accuracy of any modern translation can be determined.(6)It is the purpose of this short treatise to test this and other claims out of obedience to 1 Thess 5:21, remembering all the while that a false prophet is known by his fruit (Mt.
+The following shows how they esteem their own Kingdom Interlinear Translation (KIT):The word-for-word Greek interlinear translation and the New World Translation are arranged parallel on the page, so that comparisons can be made between the two readings and the accuracy of any modern translation can be determined.(6)It is the purpose of this short treatise to test this and other claims about out the New World Translation in obedience to 1 Thess 5:21, remembering all the while that a false prophet is known by his fruit (Mt.
 7:15) and will deceive many (Mt.
 24:11).
-Furthermore, since the total number of New World Translation in print, as of 1984, was an incredible 39,500,000(7), the following examination is critically important for the sake of all those who are reading that translation.
+Furthermore, since the total number of New World Translation Bibles in print, as of 1984, was an incredible 39,500,000(7), the following examination is critically important for the sake of all those who are reading the Jehovah's Witnesses Bible.

-When one follows the above guidelines of the WS for John 14:14, the evidence reveals that the NWT is not accurately translated.
-The exact Greek word-for-word rendering in the KIT for that verse is:
+When one follows the above guidelines of the Watchtower Society for John 14:14, the evidence reveals that the New World Translation is not accurately translated.
+The exact Greek word-for-word rendering in the Kingdom Interlineat Translation for that verse is:

-John 14:14 and Word Omissionsif ever anything YOU should ask me in the name of me this I shall do.According to that Greek text, the Lord Jesus taught his disciples to pray to himself and he (Jesus) shall do it.
-In contrast to the Greek, the NWT inaccurately reads:If YOU ask anything in my name, I will do it.NOTE: Though it is clear that the Lord Jesus taught his disciples that they could pray to himself, this truth is concealed in the NWT by omitting the word me.
+John 14:14 and Word Omissions in The New World Translationif ever anything YOU should ask me in the name of me this I shall do.According to that Greek text, the Lord Jesus taught his disciples to pray to himself and he (Jesus) shall do it.
+In contrast to the Greek, the New World Translation inaccurately reads:If YOU ask anything in my name, I will do it.NOTE: Though it is clear that the Lord Jesus taught his disciples that they could pray to himself, this truth is concealed in the New World Translation by omitting the word me.
 Secondly, first-century Christians, who were in the truth, practiced praying to Jesus:While they were stoning him, Stephen prayed, "Lord Jesus, receive my spirit."
 Then he fell on his knees and cried out, "Lord, do not hold this sin against them."
-When he had said this, he fell asleep (Acts 7:59,60).According to Acts 6:3, Stephen was full of the Spirit and wisdom and he prayed to Jesus.
+When he had said this, he fell asleep (Acts 7:59,60).According to Acts 6:3, Stephen was full of the Spirit and wisdom and he prayed TO Jesus.

-One feature of the NWT is the usage of brackets:
+One feature of the New World Translation is the usage of brackets:

 When we come to Phil.
-2:9, the NWT does not have brackets around the inserted word other, in violation to their own guidelines, even though it is clearly not in the Greek text and was added by the translators.
-That verse as rendered in the NWT as found in the KIT (1969 edition) is:
+2:9, the New World Translation does not have brackets around the inserted word other, in violation to their own guidelines, even though it is clearly not in the Greek text and was added by the translators.
+That verse as rendered in the New World Translation as found in the KIT (1969 edition) is:

-Let them praise the name of Jehovah, for his name alone is unreachably high (NWT).
+Let them praise the name of Jehovah, for his name alone is unreachably high.

-Another claim of the WS about their NWT is that it is pure and consistent:
+Another claim of the Watchtower Society about their New World Translation (the Jehovah's Witnesses Bible) is that it is pure and consistent:

-Is The NWT Pure and Consistent as Claimed?In presenting this translation of the Christian Greek Scriptures our confidence has been in the help of the great Author of The Book.
+Is The New World Translation Pure and Consistent as Claimed?In presenting this translation of the Christian Greek Scriptures our confidence has been in the help of the great Author of The Book.
 Our primary desire has been to seek, not the approval of men, but that of God, by rendering the truth of his inspired Word as purely and as consistently as our consecrated powers make possible.(9)But when we check the Greek word translated worship when used for Jesus, it is rendered obeisance, but worship at other times!
 As previously shown, we see an attack on the identity of the Lord.
-Where exactly did the NWT inconsistently translate the Greek word meaning worship?
+Where exactly did the New World Translation inconsistently translate the Greek word meaning worship?